Wayne Wilson (ice hockey): Rochester Institute of Technology

 In 2010, in recognition of reaching the Frozen Four, Wilson won the Spencer Penrose Award, for the top coach in Division I men's ice hockey.
 He became the first coach to win both the Spencer Penrose Award and the Edward Jeremiah Award.
 He also signed a five-year contract that year, keeping him at RIT until at least the 2014–15 season.

-During the 2014–15 season, Wilson led the Tigers to their second NCAA tournament appearance at the Division I level, where they knocked off the #1 overall seed Minnesota State Mavericks in the first round.
+During the 2014–15 season, Wilson led the Tigers to their second NCAA tournament appearance at the Division I level, where they knocked off the No. 1 overall seed Minnesota State Mavericks in the first round.
 Following the end of the 2014–15 season, Wilson signed a seven-year contract extension with RIT, through the 2022 season.

-During the 2015–16 season, Wilson led the Tigers to a third NCAA tournament appearance at the Division I level where they faced the #1 overall seed Quinnipiac Bobcats.
+During the 2015–16 season, Wilson led the Tigers to a third NCAA tournament appearance at the Division I level where they faced the No. 1 overall seed Quinnipiac Bobcats.
 Unlike the previous season, there would be no upset as the Tigers were shutout 4–0.

 In ten seasons of Division I play, Wilson has led the Tigers to several victories over nationally ranked teams.
 Under Wilson's tutelage, the Tigers have defeated at least one nationally-ranked team in nine out of ten Division I seasons.

 On November 27, 2021, Wilson became the 47th head coach to record 400 career wins and the 29th to do so with one program.
 Wilson announced his retirement from coaching on April 9, 2025.

 As Head Coach, 35 players went on to sign professional contracts.
 Notables include Steve Pinizzotto in 2007 who became the first RIT Tiger to sign an NHL contract at the Division 1 level.
 Chris Tanev signed with the Vancouver Canucks in June 2010 and became the first RIT alumnus to play in the NHL making his debut on January 18, 2011.
 He has also made his playoff debut in the 2011 Stanley Cup Finals suiting up in the Conference Finals for games 3, 4 and 5, and in the Stanley Cup Finals for games 5, 6 and 7.
 Tyler Brenner signed with the Toronto Maple Leafs in March 2011 on a two-year entry-level contract.